jerhon/honlsoft-v2/blog/2021/2021-12-31-time-tracking-in-markdown.md

 I'm not a pro at it by any means at keeping my daybook, but progress requires starting followed by practice.
 This is me starting.

-## Time Tracking at Work

-For the past year and a half I've worked at a company that has very rigorous time tracking.
-Basically every minute of my work day (except for a 30 minute bucket we just get as "break time") needs to be logged specifically to some piece of work in the time tracking system.
-Even meetings need to be logged to specific tasks and projects.
-The current time entry system just lets me add a total time behind each task for a day.
-It makes it tough to enter time, especially on days with lots of meetings when I need to context switch a lot.

-I just needed a better way to deal with it.

-I had thought about installing more full-featured time tracking software on my machine in a Docker container, but it seemed like overkill.
-All I need to do is just keep a list of what I did for a day.

 ## Time Tracking in my Engineering Day Book